Love That Dog Novel Study: How to Teach Poetry to Reluctant Middle School Writers

 For students, Jack's initial reluctance to write poetry and eventual realization that he can use words in his own unique way is an empowering tale for our new poets.
 It sends the message that poetry doesn't have to follow strict rules to be impactful.
 It is not easy to motivate middle school writers, and having an answer to the standard “I can't write poetry” is a big unlock for teachers.

-MEaningful Poetry Discussions
+Meaningful Poetry Discussions

 The themes in these books, like loss, family, and self-expression, give us the perfect seeds for meaningful classroom discussions.
 Talking about what a poem means is never the most popular discussion topic, but having Jack's story in the background gives students another way to share their thoughts and feelings without making any personal references.